Test in production without watermarks.

 Open your ASP.NET Core application's Startup.cs

-file to get to the ConfigureServices
+file to access the ConfigureServices

-function.
+method.
 To set up IronPDF, include the subsequent code.

 using IronPdf;